 FPE Welcomes Katie Donlin, Third Recipient of UL Fellowship

-Kate Donlin, a graduate student in the University of Maryland (UMD) Department of Fire Protection Engineering (FPE), is the third recipient of the UL Firefighter Safety Research Institute Fellowship, established in 2017.
+Kate Donlin, a graduate student in the University of Maryland (UMD) Department of Fire Protection Engineering (FPE), is the third recipient of the UL Fellowship with UL's Fire Safety Research Institute (FSRI), established in 2017.
 The funding will go towards Donlin’s research topic, which will be geared towards the fire service community and is currently under development.

 Originally from River Forest, IL., Donlin developed an interest in constructing and putting things together at a young age.

 “My favorite subjects in grade school were math and science,” she said, “So, I chose to study Mechanical Engineering at the University of Illinois, Urbana-Champaign, because I knew that I would receive a wide scope of knowledge from such a varied discipline.”

 In the beginning of her freshman year at UIUC, Donlin met Dr. Gavin Horn – Director of Research at the Illinois Fire Service Institute (IFSI) – and began working under his tutelage.